Quantum Vacuum energy as the origin of Gravity: Adding matter: the model re-examined and the Hubble Tension

 \zinflation{z_{\rm inflation}}

-For our perspective on gravity, earlier times $t<\tmin$ where $a(t) < \amin$ do not exist in our model.
-In the standard cosmology this earlier era is thought to be described by inflation.
-Inflation is postulated as a way to get from the singularity at $a=0$ to a hot Big Bang, however it is not yet universally accepted as being a complete theory.
-Very large numbers are naturally involved since the singularity at $a=0$ formally corresponds to $z=\infty$.
-Typical models require inflation to last for 50-60 e-foldings to inflate the Universe to the proper initial conditions from $a\approx 0$, then transition to a re-heating scale to bring up the temperature to that of a hot Big Bang, and this rapid expansion makes the Universe flat and homogeneous.
-The range of redshift $z$ over which inflation hypothetically occurs is strongly model dependent, especially on what the re-heating temperature is, and the duration of inflation, marking its beginning and end, can range from $10^{22} < \zinflation < 10^{53}$, where the upper limit can even be significantly larger than $z_{\rm Planck}$.\footnote{During hypothetical inflation, the redshift $z$ is not given by the formula \eqref{muz}, but based on the definition of the scale factor $a = 1/(1+z)$.} It is noteworthy that at the lower end of this range based on lower reheating temperatures, namely where inflation ends at $\zinflation = 10^{22}$, is close to our $\zmax = 5 \times 10^{21}$.
-Since this inflationary epoch does not actually exist in our model, one should question whether inflation is necessary in the standard model of cosmology.
-At $t = \tmin$ the Universe is already expanded since $a(t)> \amin$, and the Universe is already flat with $k=0$.
+From the perspective on Gravity presented thus far, earlier times $t<\tmin$ where $a(t) < \amin$ do not exist in our model universe.
+In the standard cosmology, this earlier era is thought to be described by inflation.
+Inflation is postulated as a way to get from the singularity at $a=0$ to a hot big bang, however it is not yet universally accepted as being a complete theory.
+It requires invoking new fields such as the inflaton and fine-tuning their parameters for a ``slow-roll", incorporating re-heating, etc. Very large numbers are naturally involved since the singularity at $a=0$ formally corresponds to $z=\infty$.
+Typical models require inflation to last for 50-60 e-foldings to inflate the Universe to the proper initial conditions from $a= 0$, then transition to a re-heating scale to bring up the temperature to that of a hot big bang, and this rapid expansion makes the Universe flat and homogeneous.
+The range of redshift $z$ over which inflation hypothetically occurs is strongly model dependent, especially on what the re-heating temperature is.
+The duration of inflation, marking its beginning and end, can range from $10^{22} < \zinflation < 10^{53}$ depending on the model, where the upper limit can even be significantly larger than $z_{\rm planck}$.
+It is noteworthy that at the lower end of this range based on lower reheating temperatures, namely where inflation ends at $\zinflation = 10^{22}$, is close to our $\zmax = 5 \times 10^{21}$.
+Since this inflationary epoch does not actually exist in our model due to the minimal scale factor $\amin$, one should question whether inflation is really necessary.
+At $t = \tmin$ our model universe is already expanded since $a(t)> \amin$, it is very hot, and is already flat with $k=0$.
 In Section II we explained why the spatial curvature $k$ is naturally zero since we view Gravity as arising from vacuum energy in flat Minkowski space.
 The value of $\amin = e^{-1/\bhat}$ perhaps plays a role equivalent to hypothetical inflation models since it represents roughly 50 e-foldings since $e^{1/\bhat} \approx e^{50}$ for our estimate of $\bhat \approx 0.02$.
+On the other hand, one must be careful not to discard the successes of inflationary models, in particular their hallmark prediction of quantum density fluctuations that seed future galaxies and has been observed in the CMB.
+In our model universe, such quantum fluctuations could arise from the field corresponding to the particle with mass $\mzeron$ itself, which should be interpreted as doing the job of the inflaton.
+Clearly this requires further study beyond the original scope of this article.